soemyatmyat/animated-chess/README.md

 ## Environment

 Our characters are placed in the outdoor green battle field where they fight one another with the wits of chess rule.
-Like any other chess game, there are two players (blue and white) in this Wizard Chess.
+Like any other chess game, there are two players (blue and white) in this Animated Chess.

 Player (you) will assume the position of white.
 As always, white makes the first move.